 you have Tact-Tiles.

-- Go to the LTD Commodities site and buy this Dry Erase Kit.
+- Go to the Amazon and buy this Dry Erase Kit.
 It includes eight 1 ft x 1 ft dry erase tiles that you can assemble as you'd like, up to a 4 ft x 2 ft area.
-The kit is a whopping $5.95.

 - I have no clue what these things look like out of the box, but I bet you can use them as is.
 That is, rather than stick them to the wall, keep them on their backings and use them as tiles.